Celnet-hub/CRUD-with-Node.js/README.md

-# (CRUD Operation) This is one of my tutorial classes in learning Node.js, Express and MongoDB
+# (CRUD Operation) This is from one of my tutorial classes in learning Node.js, Express and MongoDB

 ## Objective
 To build a simple CRUD operation.